 D. S. MacKenzie offers a wide range of core academic classes, options, and specialized programming.
 Please download the appropriate program brochure below for further information regarding these specialized programs.

 Core Academic Classes

 D. S. Mackenzie students consistently surpass the provincial average in the core academic classes of Language Arts, Mathematics, Science, and Social Studies on the grade 9 Provincial Achievement Tests.
 Thirty percent of all students usually earn honours or honours with distinction on the school’s reportcards.
-In other words, this means that 1/3rd of our students achieve 80% average or higher (A) each and every term.
+In other words, this means that 1/3rd of our students achieve an "A" each and every term.

 Academic Challenge Program

 Challenge programming is provided for elementary and junior high students who demonstrate high ability and excellent achievement.
 Students are grouped together for enriched, challenging and well-paced programming specifically designed to meet the special educational needs of high ability learners.

 For D.S.
 MacKenzie School's Academic Challenge Registration Package, please see our REGISTRATION web page which is under the FOR PARENTS web page.